Tuition, Fees, & Scholarships

 Auburn University tuition and fees may vary slightly from year to year.
 Please refer to this PDF for the latest estimates.
 For those students seeking Financial Aid please visit the Auburn financial aid Web site.

-As a professional school, the College of Business charges a professional fee in addition to the standard university fees.
-This fee ensures College of Business students have the best available career guidance and placement services.
+As a professional school, the Harbert College of Business charges a professional fee in addition to the standard university fees.
+This fee ensures that Harbert College students have the best available career guidance and placement services.

-All undergraduate students enrolled in the pre-business curriculum as well as those who have declared a major within the College of Business will be charged the professional fee.
+All undergraduate students enrolled in the pre-business curriculum as well as those who have declared a major within the Harbert College will be charged the professional fee.
 Students seeking a business minor will not be charged this professional fee.
 Rates are as follows:

 |Class Standing||Fall and Spring